sebwarnke/alfred-calendly/README.md

 5. In Alfred, enter `cya` again, follow the instructions to authorize the workflow towards Calendly.
    - This opens Calendly in a Web Browser.
 Follow the instructions there.
    - In the end you will be redirected to your redirect uri.
 6. From the Redirect URL, copy the value of the `code` get-parameter.
-This your Authorization Code,
+This is your Authorization Code,
 7. In Alfred, enter `cya` once more and follow the instructions.
 You will be asked to paste the Authorization Code received in step 6.
 8. Congratulations, you've passed the Oauth flow.